kennythexu/kennythexu/_posts/2017-06-09-China-is-the-Future.md

 ![Bikes](/kennythexu/images/Bikes.JPG "Rentable Bikes")

-Or you can try your hand at the many QR codes at your scanning convenience.
+Or you can try your hand at the many QR codes.
+Conveniently placed for your scanning convenience.

 <p style="text-align:center;"><img src="/kennythexu/images/QR1.JPG" alt="QR Code 1"></p>